 “Yes.”
 Byrne’s eyes lit up with laughter for the first time since I met him.
 "You will."

 "What about training?
 Do I have to do basic training again?"

 “Yes,” Byrne replied.
 “You’ll train at Camp Needle Point, on Reach.
 It won’t be easy, but you’ll make it through.”

 END OF ACT I

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, TheAmateurWrite a Review